TzarFungLee/tzarfunglee.github.io/README.txt

 © 2022 Tzar Fung Lee.
 All Rights Reserved.

-A showcase portfolio for visual presentation and file storage.
+A portfolio for visual presentation and file storage.